Proportional-Integral-Derivative(PID) Controller

 TD

-To resolve the problem of overshooting, derivative process use errors eke_k and ek1e_{k-1} to output the correction value.
+To resolve the problem of overshooting, derivative process use errors and to output the correction value.

 Adjust Parameters